NetworkMathematics/IndianaProjects/MathConcepts/mathgloss_chicago_experiment_summary_upload.md

-# MathGloss Chicago Concept Extraction Summary
+# MathGloss-Chicago Concept Extraction Experiment Summary

 ## Setting

-We want to test how good the LLM pipeline + wikidata grounding is.
-Previously we had a mismatch between the corpus we used to extract the concepts (the 450 lines "chicago_mappings.csv") and the "ground truth" human annotated set of concpets (only 395 terms; the source sentences of this set of concepts is unknown).
+We want to check how good our "LLM + wikidata grounding" pipeline for concept extraction from mathematical text is.

+Previously, we had a mismatch between the corpus we used to extract the concepts (the 450 lines "chicago_mappings.csv") and the "ground truth" human-annotated set of concepts we considered.
+We had only 395 terms, extracted from https://mathgloss.github.io/MathGloss/web/, restricting ourselves to the Chicago source only.
+(Bert, do you know which ones are the 55 concepts that are in chicago_mappings.csv, but not in the spreadsheet under Chicago?
+Presumably these are math concepts in Chicago notes that do not have WikiData correspondents).

-We noticed that there are 611 markdown files under the "Chicago" folder and each file is defining a concept with concepts in the definition sentences marked with hyperlinks to Mathgloss.
-So from there we can get a seemingly "ground truth" set of concepts that can be extracted from these 611 sentences (i.e., the terms that are defined + the terms with hyperlink in the definition sentences).
+We noticed that there are 611 markdown files in the "Chicago" data folder (https://github.com/MathGloss/MathGloss/tree/main/chicago) and each file defines a concept, but with concepts in the definition sentences marked with hyperlinks to MathGloss.
+So from there we can get a seemingly "ground truth" set of concepts that can be extracted from these 611 sentences (i.e., the terms that are defined + the terms with a hyperlink in the definition sentences).
 And this is the source corpus that we are using this time:

 - Source markdown folder: [MathGloss/chicago/](https://github.com/MathGloss/MathGloss/tree/main/chicago)
 - Extracted sentence corpus formed from the above markdown files: [data/mathgloss_chicago_definition_sentences.txt](https://drive.google.com/file/d/1pyEG4Q_fLb3IzxKx0CaolNfKVKA0gOtP/view?usp=drive_link)
 - Sentence metadata CSV: [data/mathgloss_chicago_definition_sentences.csv](https://docs.google.com/spreadsheets/d/1cKQ4N0DxcgQ9tlbmdHPfBs1qwjPCvYIvjmUKr6fgU-I/edit?gid=108875846#gid=108875846)

-The corpus contains 611 markdown pages.
+The corpus contains 611 Markdown pages.
 Each input sentence is the page title followed by its definition text, e.g. `Abelian Group: ...`.

 ## Machine Extraction